High Colonies

-High Colonies is a science fiction role-playing game published by the Canadian firm Waterford Publishing House in 1988.
+High Colonies is a hard science fiction role-playing game published by the Canadian firm Waterford Publishing House in 1988.

 Description

-High Colonies is a science-fiction space-adventure game, a hard-science system set in 2188.
+High Colonies is a science-fiction space-adventure game, a hard science system set in 2188.
 The Earth has been ravaged by a nuclear/biological holocaust, and human society has continued only in the orbital colonies that surround Earth and are scattered throughout the Solar System.
 Each space colony is a self-contained ecology with a unique culture, ideology, and legal system.
 Some of the colonies have banded together with others of like ideology, in opposition to other groups of colonies.

 The game includes rules for character creation (a skill-based system), robots, one alien race, genetic engineering, melee combat (between people and/or robots), and spaceship combat.
 There is campaign setting material describing the factions that control the various colonies, and an introductory scenario, "Hard Times at Lyric 3."

-The timeline which establishes the background for High Colonies runs to almost 8,000 words.